Self-Sabotage After WLS: How to Recognize & Overcome ItOctober 22, 2018

-You were able to stop drinking soda, you began taking vitamins, you ingested more protein, and engaged in more physical activity.
-All of these behaviors are important in the long-term but sometimes you stop doing them.
+You were able to stop drinking soda, and you began taking vitamins, you ingested more protein, and engaged in more physical activity.
+All of these behaviors are important in the long-term, but sometimes you stop doing them.
 Succeeding beyond the first year is greatly dependent on having a healthy mindset.
 Without it, the opportunity for self-sabotage increases greatly.
 After all, the honeymoon shouldn’t be thought of as a vacation from your former life, but as the beginning of a new life with new behaviors that serve as a foundation to build upon.

 Getting In Your Own Way

 One of the most gratifying things I get to do is to help people overcome barriers to their success.
-Oftentimes, people readily recognize they have a role in the struggle, they’re just not sure why they do it.
+Frequently, people readily recognize they have a role in the struggle, and they’re just not sure why they do it.
 A common complaint I hear from my clientele is, “I know what to do, I just can’t seem to do it.
 I think I get in my own way.”

 The fear of failure tends to be part of this belief system.
-Statements like, “You’re just a failure;” “There’s no way you can do that;” or “Why even try, it’s not going to work?”
+Statements like, “You’re just a failure;” “There’s no way you can do that,” or “Why even try, it’s not going to work?”
 In many cases, you end up proving yourself correct, “See!
 I knew this wouldn’t work either.”
-The consequence of this mindset will prohibit any progress and you will end up with something very familiar; your old life.
+The consequence of this mindset will prohibit any progress, and you will end up with something very familiar; your old life.

 It is possible to fear being successful because with success comes change.

 To experience the benefits of change, you will have to become open to believing in it.
 That may mean getting uncomfortable for a while.
 With your old means of using food to cope with distress behind you, you’ll have to deal with uncomfortable feelings such as fear, disappointment, or loneliness.
 Food used to help distract you from these emotions and help you escape them.
-Now, you may have to experience these emotions for the first time, or for the first time in a long time.
+Now, you may have to experience these emotions for the first time or for the first time in a long time.
 However, you don’t have to go about this alone.
 Your local bariatric office or weight loss surgery support group can help you find a professional to assist you in this change.

 Food and Sabotage – Watch Your Language